Accredited architecture educational institutions will no longer need to apply for a Specific License for Cuba travel

 Free time to wander the streets of historical centre or enjoy the beach.

-Evening is free to enjoy the beach, hotel amenities, and the lively streets of Trinidad.
+Evening is free to enjoy the beach and the lively streets of Trinidad.
 How about live Cuban popular music on

-Day is free to enjoy the beach, hotel amenities, and the lively streets of Trinidad.
+Day is free to enjoy the beach and the lively streets of Trinidad.

 Guided by Cienfuegos City Historian, architect Iran Millan Cuetara, we will